GeorgesOatesLarsen/UnityVectorGraphicsExample/README.md

 This is a quick, bare-bones example of how to set up a Unity.VectorGraphics scene with a circle in it, and how to render that to a sprite.

+NOTE: You MAY have to go to Window > Package Manager and enable the Vector Graphics preview package.
+Since it is a preview package, you must have preview packages enabled.
+(Advanced > Show Preview Packages)

 # Thanks to:

 https://github.com/github/gitignore/blob/master/Unity.gitignore